h38ist/turkey-weather-api/tests/cities.test.md

 - GET /api/cities?limit=2 should limit results
 - Cities response should include applied filters
 - Cities should be sorted by plate number
+- Cities endpoint should use default limit when limit is missing